jphp-group/jphp/README.md

 - Official Site: **[j-php.net](http://j-php.net/)**

+### In Production

+We develop a new IDE for beginners like `Game Maker` or `Scirra Construct`.
+It's based on JPHP, JavaFX, Java 8, Gradle and allows to create desktop apps.
+The project name is `DevelNext`, the current status and version of the project is BETA.
+The project has not yet been localized in English.

 ### Goals

 JPHP is not a replacement for the Zend PHP engine or Facebook HHVM.
 We don’t plan to implement the zend runtime libraries (e.g. Curl, PRCE, etc.) for JPHP.